 Green Line Extension

-The project originally entered a FFGA under a construction manager/general contractor (CM/GC) delivery method.
-KKCS recommended caution in that this contracting method was untested and unproven at MBTA, thus presenting a risk of higher-than-anticipated cost.
-Ultimately, MBTA decided to forego CM/GC delivery in favor of procuring a design-build team.
+The project entered a FFGA in January 2015 under a Construction Manager/General Contractor (CM/GC) delivery method.
+KKCS oversight reporting at the time recommended caution in that this contracting method was untested and unproven at MBTA, thus presenting a risk of higher-than-anticipated cost.
+Ultimately, MBTA decided to forego CM/GC delivery in favor of procuring a design-build team that will complete the design and construction.

-KKCS provided oversight throughout this transitional process.
+KKCS provided oversight throughout this process that involved coordination with the outgoing CM/GC and the incoming design-build Green Line management teams, as well as with the Massachusetts Secretary of State, the MBTA Financial Management Control Board, and FTA headquarters staff.
 This effort included a risk assessment and review process of the procurement documents for the design-build team, oversight of the scope/cost/schedule re-evaluation, and suggestions regarding management reporting during the interim period between CM/GC and design-build procurements.
 Suggestions included ways to report change and contingency management as well as evaluation of the ongoing construction for scope and cost reduction.

 Government Center Subway Station Reconstruction

-KKCS provided oversight during the re-construction, with an increased level of oversight during the lead-up to the re-opening of the station.
-A proposed change order was analyzed for acceleration payments to the contractor to enable passenger access after a two-year closure agreement with the public.
+KKCS provided oversight during the station re-construction, with an increased level of oversight during the lead-up to the re-opening of the station.
+For example, KKCS analyzed a proposed change order for acceleration payments to the contractor to enable passenger access after a two-year closure agreement with the public.
 KKCS developed detailed comments on the proposed text of the change order and worked with MBTA to substantially revise the change order language.

 Agency